Everyone has a different set of needs when it comes to personal financial management.

-Best Personal Finance Software Canada for Rewards or Cashback
+Best Personal Finance Software for Rewards or Cashback

 Drop is a free cashback app that automatically rewards you when you shop using your registered debit or credit cards at participating retailers in the U.S. and Canada.

-All you have to do is download the Drop app, link your bank account, and start earning whenever you make purchases at your favorite retailers.
+All you have to do is download the Drop app, link your bank account, and start earning whenever you make purchases at your favourite retailers.